Otherwa/Otherwa/index.md

 Newbie Front-End Developer
 --------------------------

-I've been learning to code for 5 years, after switching careers.
+I've been learning to code for 5 years,since I.C.T lectures in school.
 I started with HTML, but have really found a passion for backend development...

 * 🌍  I'm based in Dombivili, Maharashtra
 * 🖥️  See my portfolio at [Init](http://otherwa.web.app)